mechevarria/ocp-sso/README.md

 ## To get started
 Import as a dynamic web project in [JBoss Developer Studio](https://www.redhat.com/en/technologies/jboss-middleware/developer-studio)

-Once deployed, you can see a test value at `jboss-api/test`
+Once deployed, you can see a status value at `jboss-api/status

 This project works to create a [Angular Resource](https://docs.angularjs.org/api/ngResource/service/$resource) REST api that works with [jboss client](https://github.com/mechevarria/jboss-client) and can do all CRUD operations on the `jboss-api/item` endpoint